© 2006-2008 Radicore Software Ltd

 - Component definition.
 This is a very simple script which identifies which Model, View and Controller is to be used for that component.

 This architecture was specifically designed so that most of the developer effort can be concentrated on writing the business rules in the Model component, with very little being required for the View and Controller.
 No HTML needs to be written, but application pages can be customised through the use of CSS files.
-No SQL needs to be written, although there are provisions for customising the SQL queries which are generated by the framework.
+No SQL needs to be written, although there are provisions for customising the SQL queries which are generated by the framework by inserting the relevant code into the Model component.